- Table of Contents

 Show Appreciation

-Recognise and acknowledge the contributions and achievements of your team members.
+Recognise and acknowledge your team members' contributions and achievements.
 Express genuine gratitude for their hard work and dedication.
 Celebrate milestones and successes, both big and small.
-By demonstrating appreciation, you foster a positive and supportive work environment where individuals feel valued and motivated to continue giving their best.
+Demonstrating appreciation fosters a positive and supportive work environment where individuals feel valued and motivated to continue giving their best.

 Develop Emotional Intelligence